10 Creative Kicks-to-the-Head for Overworked YouTubers

 7. Wins, Fails, Hacks, Habits, Credo

-UGC creators know the grind—and the coping skills.
+YouTube creators know the grind—and the coping skills.
 They have their own stories, tricks, habits, and white whales.

 - What’s your biggest win?